ramzeez88/LEMA-AI/README.md

 - move 'open_voice_main.py' to OpenVoice folder.

 If you are not worried about sensitive data leaving your computer and/or have less than 12GB VRAM, you can use edge_tts module in python to convert text to speech using Microsoft compute.
 All you have to do is pip install edge_tts asyncio pygame , then rename Lema_voice_edge_tts.py to Lema_voice.py and in folder 'agents' rename _Utils_edge_tts.py to  _Utils.py.

+This is a Work In Progress ,so there will be bugs and some things missing.
+I am working on Lema in my spare time.

 Licence not decided yet.